accountinglib/accountinglib/README.md

-# universalaccountinglibrary
+# The Universal Accounting Library

-The Universal Accounting Library
+The Universal Accounting Library (tualib) is an open source library for accounting in Java.

+# License
+GNU Lesser General Public License